 Arteries, which supply blood to the heart, do not normally contain any calcium.
 The calcium is a sign of coronary artery disease (CAD), also known as atherosclerosis, which has calcified over a period of years.

 This screening exam, offered by our University Heart specialty care team, can detect coronary artery disease even before symptoms, such as chest pain, are noticed.
 A calcium score can range from 0 to more than 400.
 A score of 80 or higher means you likely have heart disease.
-The higher the score, the greater your chances are of having a heart attack compared to someone with a low score.
+The higher the score, the greater the chances of having a heart attack compared to someone with a low score.

 Results of the diagnostic scan may prompt you to make lifestyle changes, such as quitting smoking, getting more exercise, and eating healthier, to prevent CAD or slow its progress.
 Doctors also may make treatment choices or order additional tests based on the scan results.